Top US official hold talks with Pak officials ahead of IMF team's visit

 "The meeting was related to the progress in promotion of bilateral relations based on mutual trust and respect in wake of the talks earlier held between Foreign Minister Shah Mehmood Qureshi and US Secretary of State Mike Pompeo," Foreign Office spokesman Dr Mohammad Faisal said in a statement.

 During the meetings, the two sides agreed to continue efforts to promote the shared objectives of peace and stability in the region.

 The US has long accused Pakistan of harbouring militant groups and offering safe havens to them to carry out terror attacks in neighbouring Afghanistan.

-Ambassador Wells also met Finance Minister Asad Umar and exchanged views on economic ties, on the eve of the visit by the IMF team.
+Ambassador Wells was expected to meet Finance Minister Asad Umar, on the eve of the visit by the IMF team.